 - Categories - the main categories of the Forum are open to all users of the Forum

 - Sub-categories - the topical categories that sit underneath main categories are closed to members only

 It's run this way to allow members to have private conversations on certain topics within the sub-categories but also to have more

 open conversations in the main categories with non-members and government.

-The main categories are currently aligned to our sub-committees and the sub-categories to topics of interest that fall under the broader categories.
+The main categories are currently aligned to our Industry Committees and the sub-categories to topics of interest that fall under the broader categories.
 When posting on the Forum, you should try to match your post to the categories, sub-categories or an existing topic.
 More information about posting on the Forum can be found on the User Guides.

 While members can view and access all categories, sub-categories and topics on the Forum, you won't be bombarded with notifications from all activity happening on the Forum.
 All users on the Forum will only receive emails and notifications from the categories, sub-categories and topics that you are "watching".
 This will ensure that you are only receiving information you are interested in.
 However, there are two default "watching" categories to easily communicate with all Forum users and DSPANZ members.
 If you create a topic, you will also automatically be "watching" the topic.

 How to "watch" a category or topic

 Simply click on the bell icon within a category or topic to "watch" that category, sub-category or topic.

 You are always welcome to invite your co-workers and peers to the Forum.
 You can either do this yourself or send their details through to